raikesd/zapit/README.md

 # zapit
-A python wrapper arround the OWASP ZAP intercepting proxy
+A python wrapper around the OWASP ZAP intercepting proxy